georgewallace/elasticsearch/docs/reference/query-languages/eql.md

 }
 ```

+%  TEST[continued]

 1. Retrieve up to 2 samples per set of join keys.
 2. Retrieve up to 20 samples in total.

 ## Retrieve selected fields [retrieve-selected-fields]

 By default, each hit in the search response includes the document `_source`, which is the entire JSON object that was provided when indexing the document.

-You can use the [`filter_path`](/reference/elasticsearch/rest-apis/common-options.md#common-options-response-filtering) query parameter to filter the API response.
+You can use the [`filter_path`](common-options.md#common-options-response-filtering) query parameter to filter the API response.
 For example, the following search returns only the timestamp and PID from the `_source` of each matching event.

 ```console
 GET /my-data-stream/_eql/search?filter_path=hits.events._source.@timestamp,hits.events._source.process.pid